 - Ensure classroom is open and ready for students at beginning of school day

 - Attend all teacher meetings

-- Keep student files updated with the information
+- Keep student files updated

 - Keep the office informed of extended absences of students